 When parents live separately, the application must be based on the address at which the child usually lives.
-When parents live separately but the child lives with both parents at different addresses, the child's home address will be taken to be the address of the where the child lives for most of the week.
-If the child spends an equal amount of time with each parent, the address will be taken to be that of the main parent/carer eligible to receive Child Benefit and Child Tax Credit.
+When parents live separately but the child lives with both parents at different addresses, the child's home address will be taken to be the address of the parent/carer eligible to receive Child Benefit and Child Tax Credit.